OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 ## Add environments

-You will need an environment to deploy to.
+You'll need an environment to deploy to.

 Environments are how you organize your infrastructure into groups representing the different stages of your deployment pipeline.
 For example, Dev, Test, and Production.